Subscribe to Our Newsletter

 Case study: OneSpan

-Brand architecture became a critical part of our naming brief, a document that is used to communicate brand strategy, cultural considerations, and other guidelines to the naming team.
+Brand architecture became a critical part of our naming brief (the document used to communicate brand strategy, cultural considerations and other guidelines to the naming team).
 The new corporate name had to be able to be easily adapted for the e-signature offer’s related, but unique, name.

-The winning name — OneSpan — represented the company’s ability to offer a wide portfolio of services on a single, user-friendly API called the Trusted Identity Platform.
-But, importantly, it was also flexible enough to be attached to the e-signature sub-brand: OneSpan Sign.
-What’s more, the selection process was relatively painless: using pre-determined judging criteria, the leadership was able to evaluate honestly and come to a consensus more easily.
+The winning name—OneSpan—represented the company’s ability to offer a wide portfolio of services on a single, user-friendly API called the Trusted Identity Platform.
+Importantly, it was also flexible enough to be attached to the e-signature sub-brand: OneSpan Sign.
+What’s more, the selection process was relatively painless.
+Using pre-determined judging criteria, leadership was able to evaluate their choices objectively and come to consensus more easily.

 Brand architecture and naming: necessary partners

-To learn more about brand architecture and naming, contact us.
+To discuss your brand architecture and naming plans, contact us.